Written byRivers Wong

-8 solutions to fix external hard drive not mounting in macOS Mojave
+8 solutions to fix external HDD not mounting on macOS Sonoma/Ventura

-This article will show you 8 solutions to troubleshoot and fix the external hard drive not mounting in macOS Mojave/High Sierra error.
-You can also recover data from the unmountable external hard drive with iBoysoft Mac Data Recovery to avoid unexpected data loss.
+Summary: This article will show you 8 solutions to troubleshoot the external hard drive not mounting in macOS Sonoma/Ventura/Monterey/Big Sur error and how to recover lost data from unmountable external hard drives with iBoysoft Mac Data Recovery.

-How to fix external hard drive not mounting in macOS Mojave issue?
+- 1. How to fix the external hard drive not mounting on macOS Sonoma/Ventura/Monterey/Big Sur issue?

 Solution 1: Check if the hard drive is properly plugged in.

-Solution 2: Check if the USB port/USB hub is unmatchable, damaged or lack of power.
+Solution 2: Check if the USB port/USB hub is unmatchable, damaged, or lacks power.

-If your external hard drive or flash drive is not mounted on Mac, try plugging it into another USB port or a USB hub.
+If your external hard drive or USB flash drive is not mounted on Mac, try plugging it into another USB port or a USB hub.
 That's because there're USB 3.0 and USB 2.0 ports and they have some differences: USB 3.0 has a higher external hard drive not mounting in macOS Ventura/Monterey/Big Sur issue? transfer rates provide more power, more bandwidth, etc. than USB 2.0.
-As you can see, insufficient power supply or damaged USB ports could also lead to external hard drives not mounting in macOS Mojave.
-You can unplug a workable drive and then plug the problematic external hard drive to see if it can be mounted right.
+As you can see, insufficient power supply or damaged USB ports could also lead to external hard drives not mounting in macOS Sonoma/Ventura/Monterey/Big Sur.

 Solution 3: Check if your Mac is set to show mounted drives on the desktop.

-It's also possible that your Mac has already recognized the external hard drive but not showing up on Mac desktop.
-Under such circumstance, you should go to Finder > Preferences > General and make sure the "External disks" option is ticked.
+It's also possible that your Mac has already recognized the external hard drive but not showing up on the Mac desktop or Finder.
+Under such circumstances, you should go to Finder > Preferences > General and make sure the "External disks" option is ticked.
 Then you'll see the external hard drive mounted on the desktop.

 You can also set your Mac to show external hard drives in Finder.
 Go to Finder > Preferences > Sidebar and make sure the "External disks" option under "Locations" is ticked.

-Solution 4: Check if the external hard drive is Windows formatted.
+Solution 4: Check if the external hard drive is NTFS formatted.

-Solution 5: Check if the external hard drive is mounted in Disk Utility.
+Solution 5: Check if the external hard drive is mountable in Disk Utility.

 Solution 6: Fix the unmountable external hard drive with Terminal.

-If your external hard drive can be recognized by your Mac but can't be mounted, try to disconnect it and remount via Terminal.
-Follow the steps carefully as below:
+If your external hard drive can't be recognized by your Mac and First Aid failed to repair it, you can try to remount via Terminal by following the steps carefully below:

-2. Type in diskutil list.
-Look for the section labeled /dev/disk_ (external, physical), remember the disk number.
+- Type in diskutil list.
+Look for the section labeled /dev/disk_ (external, physical), and remember the disk number.

-5. Physically remove the external drive and then re-plug it.
-Hopefully, your external hard drive will be mounted in macOS Mojave.
+- Physically remove the external drive and then re-plug it.
+Hopefully, your external hard drive will be mounted in macOS Ventura/Monterey/Big Sur.

 Solution 7: Check if the external hard drive is corrupted.

 If unfortunately, none of the above solutions worked, it's very likely that the files system of the external hard drive is corrupted or damaged too seriously to be recognized by macOS Sonoma/Ventura/Monterey/Big Sur.
-It could be the result of file system broken, virus attacks, improper ejection, etc. If there are no important files on the external drive, you can directly assign a new file system for this external hard drive by reformatting.
+It could be the result of file system broken, virus attacks, improper ejection, etc. And if you have no important files on this drive, you can directly assign a new file system for this external hard drive by reformatting.

-Solution 8: Recover lost data and reformat the unmountable external hard drive.
+Solution 8: Recover data and reformat the unmountable external hard drive.

-iBoysoft Mac Data Recovery is able to recover data from not mounted hard drives in macOS Ventura/Monterey/Big Sur and earlier versions, recover lost data from corrupted external APFS drives, recover data from unreadable external hard drives, recover deleted/lost data from APFS drives, and recover data from formatted APFS files, etc.
+iBoysoft Data Recovery for Mac is able to recover lost data from not mounted external hard drives in macOS Ventura/Monterey/Big Sur and earlier versions, recover lost data from corrupted external APFS drives, recover lost data from unreadable external hard drives, recover deleted/lost data from APFS drives, and recover lost data from formatted APFS files, etc.

 Step 2: Launch this program.
-Select the unmountable hard drive and click "Next".
+Select the unmountable hard drive and click Search the Lost Data.
 The program will start scanning this drive for lost files.

-Step 3: During or after the scanning process, you can double click the found files and preview them.
+Step 3: After the scanning process finishes, you can click Preview to overview the found files and preview them.